NESTCollaboration/nest/README.md

 <a name="tools"></a>
 ## Useful Tools and Examples

-The "examples/" folder contains two very useful codes: bareNEST and rootNEST.
+The "examples/" folder contains a few very useful codes, and most importantly, it is where the rootNEST.cpp code lives.
+Additionally, several other scripts and examples for performing advanced analyses are included.

 <a name="barenest"></a>
 ### Using bareNEST